moding-il/bizdoc.core/README.md

 }
 ```

-The above retrieves the usage for myCube, year 2020 1st-2nd querters of all Opened balance.
+The above retrieves the usage for myCube, year 2020 1st-2nd quarters of all Opened balance.

 The _Axis_ struct can be utilized to specify range, collection, pattern or combination of them.
-Patterns support **\*** and **.** charaters.
+Patterns support **\*** and **.** characters.

-#### Define cube anomely
+#### Define cube anomaly

-By default, anomaly is calculated as the value of all cube records that map to the document *entries* dedected from all of the cube *indices*, where axis marked as *sensitive* are included.
+By default, anomaly is calculated as the value of all cube records that map to the document *entries* deducted from all of the cube *indices*, where axis marked as *sensitive* are included.

-If you wish to refine how anomely is calculated, override the cube CalculateAnomalyAsync() method.
+If you wish to refine how anomaly is calculated, override the cube CalculateAnomalyAsync() method.
 A negative value is considered an anomaly.

 ```c#
 public class MyCube : CubeBase